cuiyidan0514/cuiyidan.github.io/content/authors/admin/_index.md

 ## About Me

-    CuiyiDan is a student of ShangHaiJiaoTong University.
+    CuiYiDan is  an undergraduate student majoring in AI at Shanghai Jiao Tong University.